Soojin-Lee0819/connectionsLab/Project1/Readme.md

 ### Wireframe Week 2
 <img src="images/wireframe2.jpg" width="600">

-Week2, I refined the wireframe.
+On Week2, I refined the wireframe.
 There are 2 sections: the landing page section and the game page section that are joint with a scroll function.

-On landing page, the the big bubble in the center briefuly introduces the project and invites players to interact with sample data visualizations.
+Section 1(Landing page) - the the big bubble in the center briefuly introduces the project and invites players to interact with sample data visualizations.
 Sample data are visualiezd in the two bubbles on the side.
 Once, the players have finished exploring example data visualizations, they click "PLAY" button, which will lead them to the game page.
 <br>
-The game page consists of three sections: the instruction section, user input section, and the data visualization section.
+Section 2(The Game page) The game page consists of three parts: the instruction section, user input section, and the data visualization section.
 The score is represented on the top left corner of the game screen.
-My goal was to use minimal UI to allow players to focus on the visualized data without being distracted by the surrounding instructions.
+My goal when designing wireframe was to use minimal UI to allow players to focus on the visualized data without being distracted by the supporting components.

 ## Visual Design Choices
 <img src="images/designstyle.png" width="600">

-I focused on the consistency and the perceived feeling when making choices for visual design.
+I focused on the consistency of the perceived feeling when making choices for visual design.
 I wanted the website to look bubbly, cute, and comforting.
 For the font, I used "Gamja Flower" - one font throughout the web.
 For colors, I used many colors but all of them are pastel-based colors.
 For the shape, since the main visualization is the circle shape, I used lots of curves and rounded the edges of th boxes to make the website look more bubbly and soft.
 For the landing page, inspired by Yeji's beautiful color gradient project, I added gradients to the circles to add some whimsical component to the design.

 ## Process & Challenges